colonelmo/dots-and-lines-box/README.md

 ```
 Meaning it had played the move 2 3 2 (row 2, col 3, top side)

-Now I choose to play on the opposeit side:
+Now I choose to play on the opposite side:
 ```
 >>> 0 0 1
 ```